unicframework/docs/Templates.md

 #### How to pass data in templates

-  we can pass any data in templates using array.
+  We can pass any data in templates using array.

 ```php
 class view extends Views {